Updated

 Class B traffic infractions in Colorado are minor traffic violations that are punishable by $15 to $100 plus a small surcharge and no DMV points.
 As civil cases, class B traffic infractions carry no jail time.
-But failure to pay can result in a driver’s license revocation.
-And class B traffic infractions cannot be sealed from the person’s record.
+However, failure to pay can result in a driver’s license revocation.
+Class B traffic infractions cannot be sealed from your record.

 In this article, our Colorado criminal defense attorneys discuss: